-We both always attend parent-teacher conferences, musical performances, sporting events, and any other child-focused activities—and do these things with no outward animosity toward one another.
+We both always attend parent-teacher conferences, musical performances, sporting events, and any other child-focused activities.
+And we do these things with no outward animosity toward one another.
 This behavior isn’t indicative of the nature of our split; it means we made a decision to put our kids first and our feelings last when it comes to social interaction.

-Although there are countless ways to organize time between our homes, we felt that living within the same neighborhood afforded us the opportunity to actually “share” our time more than most divorced parents.
-The kids generally spend after-school time at my house, with Monday and Wednesday evenings at their dad’s and Tuesday and Thursday nights at mine.
-On weekends, they are with him Friday night and Saturday until 5:00 pm, then with me from Saturday evening to Monday morning before school.
+Although there are countless ways to organize time between our homes, we felt that living within the same neighborhood afforded us the opportunity to actually share our time more than most divorced parents.
+The kids generally spend after-school time at my house.
+They spend Monday and Wednesday evenings at their dad’s and Tuesday and Thursday nights at mine.
+On weekends, they are with their dad Friday night and Saturday until 5 pm, then with me from Saturday evening to Monday morning before school.

 Quite honestly, this arrangement came about for two positive—though selfish—reasons.
 One, I could not stand to be away from them for an entire weekend, so every other weekend was not going to work.
-Two, their father was against the “Dinner with Dad” on Wednesdays that so many divorced dads are limited to, so we created our own schedule to see how it would go.
-We’ve kept it for 13 years.
+Two, their father was against the “Dinner with Dad” on Wednesdays that so many divorced dads are limited to.
+So we created our own schedule to see how it would go.
+We’ve kept it for all those years.

 When the kids were younger, we managed things for them and this worked pretty seamlessly.
 As they grew up, it became more challenging as the management shifted from us to them.
 Keeping track of clothes and homework and electronics and all of the other necessities of teenage life became significantly more difficult when it was the teenagers who were in charge.

 As the kids evolved from younger children into tweens and teens, the emotional situations they faced also evolved from those I could “fix” for them into ones I try to “facilitate” for them.
 Trying to work through adolescent issues with them while only seeing them part of the time is challenging.
 I want to be there for everything—good, bad, and ugly.